mailgun/documentation/source/user_manual.rst

 Event tracking is automatically enabled except for Unsubscribes, Opens and Clicks.

-You can enable Unsubscribes tracking in the "Unsubscribes" tab of the Control Panel.
+You can enable Unsubscribes tracking for your domain via the "Domains" tab of the Control Panel.
 You can also manage unsubscribes per message by using unsubscribe variables (see `Tracking Unsubscribes`_)

 You can enable Opens & Clicks tracking on two levels: per sending domain and per message.